open/close all folders

 - Anti-Villain: She is a pirate for hire and hates the military for good reason.

-- Big-Bad Ensemble: Starts off as one of the antagonists, before eventually joining you after her ship is contaminated by the Crystals.
+- The Dragon: To Campbell, before eventually joining you after her ship is contaminated by the Crystals.

 - HeelFace Turn: Offered to board the Bellwether after her main ship gets contaminated by the Crystals.